Isaiah 39 – Showing Off the LORD’s Treasure

 At that time Merodach-Baladan the son of Baladan, king of Babylon, sent letters and a present to Hezekiah, for he heard that he had been sick and had recovered.

 b.
-The king of Babylon sent letters and a present to Hezekiah, for he heard that he had been sick and had recovered.
-Apparently this was a gesture of kindness from the king of Babylon, showing concern to Hezekiah as fellow royalty.
+Sent letters and a present to Hezekiah, for he heard that he had been sick and had recovered: Apparently this was a gesture of kindness from the king of Babylon, showing concern to Hezekiah as fellow royalty.

 c.
-The presence of Merodach-Baladan shows this was more than a courtesy call.
+Merodach-Baladan: His presence showed this was more than a courtesy call.
 This was an attempt to bring the kingdom of Judah on to the side of the Babylonians against the Assyrians.

 i.
 “To the Assyrians Merodach-Baladan was a terrorist; to himself he was a freedom-fighter with his life devoted to the liberation of his beloved Babylon from Assyrian tyranny.”
 (Motyer)